7Block Labs

 • Smart-account signatures

-• If you accept contract-based signatures, implement ERC‑1271 and ERC‑6492 verification paths.
-This closes gaps for counterfactual accounts and reduces false negatives. (ercs.ethereum.org)
+• When you’re accepting contract-based signatures, make sure to implement the ERC‑1271 and ERC‑6492 verification paths.
+This will help you fill in the gaps for counterfactual accounts and cut down on those pesky false negatives.
+Check it out here: (ercs.ethereum.org)

 • Nonce quality